 Feds Feed Families

-All Federal agencies, including Field components, were asked to participate in the campaign.
-The field agencies shared their collections with their local food banks and with the goal of ensuring that the FFF campaign will stretch across America and be visible and active in every state.
+All Federal agencies, including field components, are asked to participate in the campaign.
+The field agencies will share their collections with their local food banks with the goal of ensuring that the FFF campaign will stretch across America and be visible and active in every state.

 Thank you for the work that you do to help your neighbors.
 We look forward to another exciting and successful FFF campaign!
 Share your progress, stories and photos on social media using the hashtag #FedsFeedFamilies.

 Linda Cronin, 2016 Feds Feed Families National Program Manager, 202-690-1299